Twig7/Capstone/README.md

 ### Friday, 07/29

--7:30pm: Continue to research bug
+- 7:30pm: Continue to research bug
+- 8:30pm: Try to find youtube video tutorials
+- 10:20pm: End work for night
 ## Known Bugs

-- None, yet ;)
+- Emails from contact form send to every email I test except the one I need them to go to.

 ## License